Your property manager does most of the work.

 Landlord Reference

-- Before you lease out your investment in Broadway
+- Before you move a tenant into your rental property in Broadway

 - Collections and evictions